-As a result, a wealth of critical energy is invested to scrutinize the workings of a singular category of identification and subordination such as race, ethnicity, gender, ability or socioeconomic background.
+As a result, a wealth of critical energy is invested to scrutinize the workings of a singular category of identification and subordination, such as race, ethnicity, gender, ability, or socioeconomic background.
 Many of these initiatives offer important insights, but they largely operate in parallel and in isolation from each other.
-Alongside emerging initiatives around migration, scholars have, for example, prioritized gender/sexuality in other standalone projects: Funk (2018), drawing from critical media literacy, developed the trans+ media literacy framework in order to help both students and educators to move beyond binary gender representations needed to create "gender expansive and inclusive spaces" (Funk, 2018, p.
+Alongside emerging initiatives around migration, scholars have, for example, prioritized gender/sexuality in other stand-alone projects: Funk (2018), drawing from critical media literacy, developed the trans+ media literacy framework in order to help both students and educators move beyond binary gender representations needed to create "gender expansive and inclusive spaces" (p.
 216).
-Scholars have foregrounded race; Tara J. Yosso drew on critical race theory to conceptualize "critical race media literacy" as a means to challenge dominant deficit discourse about Chicano/a/x communities (2002, p.
-52), while Yonty Friesem in his call to action to advance "media literacy skills of all" has foregrounded the importance of acknowledging disability theory (2017, p.
+Scholars have foregrounded race; Tara J. Yosso (2002) drew on critical race theory to conceptualize "critical race media literacy" as a means to challenge dominant deficit discourse about Chicano/a/x communities (p.
+52), whereas Yonty Friesem (2017), in his call to action to advance "media literacy skills of all," has foregrounded the importance of acknowledging disability theory (p.
 12).
-Charlotte Cooper finally, embraces critical media literacy as an avenue to counter mediated body shaming and fat-phobia (2010).
+Finally, Charlotte Cooper (2010) embraces critical media literacy as an avenue to counter mediated body shaming and fat phobia.
 An intersectional reconsideration may offer means for a systematic synthesis of these critical media literacy approaches.
-Separately, these are all valuable on themselves, but their impact might substantiated further become through cross-fertilization.
+Separately, these are all valuable, but their impact might become substantiated further through cross-fertilization.

 Kimberlé Crenshaw (1989) coined the term intersectionality to capture Black women's multiple forms of oppression through the following metaphor: "Consider an analogy to traffic in an intersection, coming and going in all four directions.
-Discrimination, like traffic through an intersection, may flow in one direction, and it may flow in another" (1989, p.
+Discrimination, like traffic through an intersection, may flow in one direction, and it may flow in another" (p.
 149).
-Marie Matsuda (1991) offers useful means for further operationalizing intersectionality in stating:
+Marie Matsuda (1991) offers useful means for further operationalizing intersectionality in stating,

-The way I try to understand the interconnection of all forms of subordination is through a method I call 'ask the other question.'
-When I see something that looks racist, I ask,

-'Where is the patriarchy in this?'
-When I see something that looks sexist, I ask, 'Where is the heterosexism in this?'
-When I see something that looks homophobic, I ask, 'Where are the class interests in this?'
-(1991, p.
-1189).
+The way I try to understand the interconnection of all forms of subordination is through a method I call "ask the other question."
+When I see something that looks racist, I ask, "Where is the patriarchy in this?"
+When I see something that looks sexist, I ask, "Where is the heterosexism in this?"
+When I see something that looks homophobic, I ask, "Where are the class interests in this?" (p.
+1189)

-An intersectional approach to intercultural media literacy seeks to advance critical consciousness about how identity, subordination, cross-group prejudices or within-group prejudices result from intersecting inclusion and exclusion mechanisms that co-shape one another.
-In our era of social media polarization, exclusionary algorithms, and global hashtagged protests, intersectional critical media literacies may draw attention to how anti-black racism circulating on social media may be co-shaped in a complex interrelationship with patriarchy, white supremacy, classism, sexism, heterosexism, able bodiedness, transphobia or homophobia.
-This is also a long overdue conceptual move, "Specifically in the context of an intersectional analysis, concerns are largely under examined in the multiple fields that embrace the study of the Internet" (Noble & Tynes, 2016, p.
+An intersectional approach to intercultural media literacy seeks to advance critical consciousness about how identity, subordination, cross-group prejudices, or within-group prejudices result from intersecting inclusion and exclusion mechanisms that co-shape one another.
+In our era of social media polarization, exclusionary algorithms, and global hashtagged protests, intersectional critical media literacies may draw attention to how anti-Black racism circulating on social media may be co-shaped in a complex interrelationship with patriarchy, White supremacy, classism, sexism, heterosexism, able-bodiedness, transphobia, or homophobia.
+This is also a long overdue conceptual move: "Specifically in the context of an intersectional analysis, concerns are largely under examined in the multiple fields that embrace the study of the internet" (Noble & Tynes, 2016, p.
 4).